Peripli/specification/api.md

 ## Overview

-The Service Manager API defines an REST interface that allows the management of Platforms, Service Brokers, Service Offerings, Service Plans, service instances and service bindings from a central place.
+The Service Manager API defines a REST interface that allows the management of Platforms, Service Brokers, Service Offerings, Service Plans, service instances and service bindings from a central place.
 The Service Manager API can be split into three groups:
 - A Service Manager Admin API to manage Service Brokers and attached Platforms.
 - A Service Controller API that allows the Service Manager to act as an OSB Platform for Service Brokers that are registered in Service Manager ("Service Manager as a Platform").
 - An OSB API which allows the Service Manager to act as a Service Broker for Platforms that are registered in Service Manager ("Service Manager as a Broker").
 The latter implements the [Open Service Broker (OSB) API](https://github.com/openservicebrokerapi/servicebroker/).